stephane-caron/pymanoid/README.md

 Python library for humanoid robotics in OpenRAVE.

-Disclaimer: this repository is part of my working code (read: **unstable**).

 Features:
-- task-oriented numerical Inverse Kinematics solver [1]
+- task-oriented numerical Inverse Kinematics solver (compared with IKFast, this solver is slower but can deal with redundancy, competing objectives and high-DOF systems)
 - Jacobians and hessians for the center of mass, the ZMP and the angular momentum
 - Double-description method for multi-contact stability

-[1] compared with IKFast, this solver is slower but can deal with redundancy, competing objectives and high-DOF systems.
+This repository is part of my working code.
+Classes and function prototypes may change at any time without notice.

 ## Dependencies